 - For Enterprise Server users, MongoDB extends LDAP authentication to now support LDAP authorization, allowing you to centrally define and manage user access controls

-- For users of the managed MongoDB Atlas database service, new VPC Peering functionality allows you to create an extended, private network that connects the VPC housing your application servers with the VPC containing your MongoDB Atlas clusters
+- For users of managed MongoDB Atlas, new VPC Peering functionality allows you to create an extended, private network that connects the VPC housing your application servers with the VPC containing your MongoDB Atlas clusters

 Improved Tooling & Connectors

 - MongoDB Compass, the GUI for MongoDB, has been enhanced with visual explain plans, real-time server stats, and CRUD functionality.
 Furthermore, the ability to define indexes and create document validation rules directly from the Compass GUI provides richer control for developers and DBAs